braj026/java8-streams-hands-on/README.md

 📂 File: MapFlatMapExample.java

-collect(), groupingBy(), partitioningBy()
+# In Java 8 and up, there are several collectors that make working with the Stream API more efficient, such as collect(), groupingBy(), and partitioningBy().
+Here's how each one works:

-collect() — terminal operation used to convert stream to List, Set, Map, etc.
+collect(): A terminal operation that converts a stream into a List, Set, Map, etc.

-groupingBy() — groups elements by a classifier function (e.g., group employees by department).
+groupingBy(): Groups elements based on a classifier function (for instance, employees grouped by department).

-partitioningBy() — splits data into two groups based on a predicate (e.g., true/false).
+partitioningBy(): Splits data into two groups based on a predicate (such as True/False).

-📂 File: GroupingAndPartitioning.java
+📂 GroupingAndPartitioning.java.

- IntSummaryStatistics
+# IntSummaryStatistics
 Java 8 provides built-in summary collectors like summarizingInt(), summarizingDouble(), etc.

 These return IntSummaryStatistics or DoubleSummaryStatistics containing: